 Choose your profile picture wisely.
 It will generally be seen in a tiny format, so keep that in mind and make sure it’s consistent with your other branding logos photos.

-3. Write a proper Bio
+Write a proper Bio

-4. Start following
+Start following consumers and competition

-Once you’ve added a few real world friends, interact with them, tweet a few 140 character messages and get a feel for it.
+Add your friends first.
+As with most social network sites, Twitter will give you various ways to find friends.
+You can link to your email account to see if they already have a profile.
+Once you’ve added a few real world friends, interact with them, tweet a few messages to get a feel for it.
 Don’t just follow your friends though.

 Remember that, odd as it might sound, having followers isn’t the point.
 It is all about interacting with them and the wider Twitter-sphere.
 The obvious things to do to start building Twitter following focused on your truck is to add everyone on your truck’s mailing list brokers (if you have one), send out bulletins to age old MySpace fans, do the same on Facebook and then start hunting.
 Targets are other food trucks in your local area, their fans, local venues and people in your scene.

+Search peoples’ bios for locations close to yours and concentrate on adding those people first.
 In the ‘Who to Follow’ section of Twitter (on the web) you can click ‘Browse Interests’ to show genre based lists of potential ‘followees’.
-Once you’ve been up and running it’s always worth checking here to see what Twitter has put in ‘View Suggestions’ since this is algorithmically driven by who you are following and your tweets – It always turns a few great ‘follows’ up for me.
+Once you’ve been up and running it’s always worth checking here to see what Twitter has put in ‘View Suggestions’ since this is algorithmically driven by who you are following and your tweets.
+This always turns a few great ‘follows’ up for me.

-5. What to tweet?
+What to tweet?